Julian C. Josey Jr.: Career in cancer care

-Dr. Josey has been and continues to be an advocate for bringing advanced cancer care to Upstate South Carolina.
-Dr. Josey joined the Spartanburg Radiation Oncology practice at Spartanburg Regional Hospital in 1970.
-He and his colleague and friend Dr. James Bearden proposed the formation of a cancer center at Spartanburg Regional Hospital in 1976 that would be dedicated to the diagnosis and treatment of cancer.
-This eventually led to the establishment of Gibbs Cancer Center & Research Institute in 1999.
+Dr. Josey had been an advocate for bringing advanced cancer care to Upstate South Carolina.
+Dr. Josey had joined the Spartanburg Radiation Oncology practice at Spartanburg Regional Hospital in 1970.
+He and his colleague and friend Dr. James Bearden had proposed the formation of a cancer center at Spartanburg Regional Hospital in 1976 that would be dedicated to the diagnosis and treatment of cancer, which eventually led to the establishment of Gibbs Cancer Center & Research Institute in 1999.